 I’m sure I’ll do it again.
 I mean I’ll probably give support to someone I actually wouldn’t support if I knew what else they were spouting.
 What I won’t do is continue to support someone once I’m aware of their stance if it goes against something I personally stand for myself.
-I have to accept I’m going to get it wrong from time to time but I’d really fucking hope I’ll always be open to correcting my mistakes.
-Realistically, I can’t do anymore than that because I’m human, and an impulsive one at that!
+I have to accept I’m going to get it wrong from time to time, but I’d really fucking hope I’ll always be open to correcting my mistakes.
+Realistically, I can’t do any more than that because I’m human, and an impulsive one at that!

-What I’m concerned about is the apparent dogmatic insistence that all women should stand together and keep turning not-so-blind eyes at what amount to an underhanded attack on marginalised groups under the guise of the ‘greater good’.
+What I’m concerned about is the apparent dogmatic insistence that all women should stand together and keep turning not-so-blind eyes at what amounts to an underhanded attack on marginalised groups under the guise of the ‘greater good’.

 Specifically relating to feminism, it is unfortunately dominated by middle-class white women but there are plenty of middle-class black women who are also ignorant of the plight of those who simply don’t have their resources to fall back on.
-Same goes for lesbians.
-We’re supposed to pretend those black women and lesbians are still more marginalised than other women and if it they’re being accepted onto ethically questionable platforms they should be applauded for at least trying to get the message out.
+The same goes for lesbians.
+We’re supposed to pretend those black women and lesbians are still more marginalised than other women and if they’re being accepted onto ethically questionable platforms they should be applauded for at least trying to get the message out.
 Of course, they’re going to say that but then it’s not them being thrown under the fucking bus, is it?
-If you’re one of those women who cringe and get angsty every time a woman starts griping about the questionable antics of the bigger voices maybe ask a few more questions before telling them to hush.
+If you’re one of those women who cringe and get angsty every time a woman starts griping about the questionable antics of the bigger voices, maybe ask a few more questions before telling them to hush.
 Maybe it’s a case of those of you who are on the bus but not driving it are unaware those bumps you keep driving over are actually the marginalised women you claim to shout for?
 They do have a point. . .

 Moving forward and trying to be productive

 Despite the above rant, I actually don’t think it’s constructive to spend too much time fighting against those who are less than discerning with their alliances.
 It would be more productive to shout louder for those who are more conscious of their alliances.
 It does make us all look a bit stupid when these arguments break out and more importantly they never, and I mean never, get resolved.
-It creates division because everyone gets so bent out of shape and feels compelled to dig their heels in to self-righteousness.
+It creates division because everyone gets so bent out of shape and feels compelled to dig their heels in with self-righteousness.
 Those of us who are trying to get out from under the bus will always be mistrustful of those who can’t see the big deal of standing alongside those who threw us under there to begin with.
-Of course we’re going get pissy and want to say something.
-The fact it creates division should be red flag enough in itself that there’s a fucking problem and the women instigating the division by standing alongside dodgy rightwingers, handmaidens, et al are at the heart of the problem.
+Of course, we’re going get pissy and want to say something.
+The fact it creates division should be a red flag enough in itself that there’s a fucking problem and the women instigating the division by standing alongside dodgy rightwingers, handmaidens, et al are at the heart of the problem.

 I think much depends on how big the audience is and whether they have any power in the world.
 If they’re not so important it may just be easier to pretend they don’t even exist.
 Many of the louder voices are only in it for the attention and the less they get the better.
 What concerns me is that if we’re too busy opposing and defending, we have no time left to build and create.
-And, if we’re fighting the people we don’t like, it means we have less time to raise awareness about issues which are, quite frankly, more fucking important.
+And, if we’re fighting the people we don’t like, it means we have less time to raise awareness about issues that are, quite frankly, more fucking important.